 We also made sure to get some solo bride + groom portraits.

 In addition to a First Look, Emily + Kyle also chose to have a private vow reading.

-Their venue had a beautiful treeline that we used for their family and wedding party portraits.
+Their wedding venue, Fresno Fields, has a beautiful treeline that we used for their family and wedding party portraits.